 Recently, as a Professor of Media Studies at Pitzer College (1995-2016), she was the director of the Munroe Center for Social Inquiry (2014-2016), and led the Mellon funded Claremont College Digital Humanities grant.

 Dr. Juhasz’s first book, AIDS TV: Identity, Community and Alternative Video (Duke University Press, 1996) considers the contributions of low-end video production to political organizing and individual and community growth.

-Her second book is comprised of transcribed interviews from her documentary about feminist film history, Women of Vision, with accompanying introductions (Minnesota University Press).
+Her second book (2001) is comprised of transcribed interviews from her documentary (1998) about feminist film history, Women of Vision, with accompanying introductions (Minnesota University Press).

-Her innovative "video-book," Learning from YouTube, was published in 2011 by MIT Press.
-Her earlier digital effort is Media Praxis: A Radical Web-Site Integrating Theory, Practice and Politics.
+Her earlier large-scale digital effort is Media Praxis: A Radical Web-Site Integrating Theory, Practice and Politics.

 Dr. Juhasz’s book, Blackwell Companion to Film Studies: Documentary, presents a comprehensive collection of essays related to the world-changing projects of contemporary documentary films.
 Co-edited with Alisa Lebow (Cambridge, MA, Wiley-Blackwell Press, 2015).

 AIDS and the Distribution of Crisis, (2019) ed. with Jih-Fei Cheng and Nishant Shahani (Duke University Press, forthcoming).